John Dewey High School: Extracurricular activities

 The Student Organization facilitates clubs in organizing and fundraising.
 John Dewey High School offers clubs such as: Anime, Asian, Art-Ink, Christian Culture, Ceramics, Classic Rock, Chess, Dance, Diversity, Fashion Design, Finance, Gardening Club, The Video Game Club, Cinema Club, Key Club, Hebrew Culture, Award Winning Robotics Team, Math, Marine Science, Muslim Culture, Modeling, Model Congress, Sci-Fi, Gay-Straight Alliance, Soccer, and Softball.
 New clubs are created every year.

-There are annual events throughout the campus and the school, such as the Octoberfest, Club Fair, Multicultural Show, Fashion Show, Clash of the Genres (in which different music genres compete), Country Fair (with games, inflatable balloons, caricatures, music, food, sports, and other activities are held all over the school), Field Day, Spirit Week, Blood Drive (students 16 or older have the option to donate blood to those in need) and the "Dewey or Don't We?" talent show.
+There are annual events throughout the campus and the school, such as the Club Rush, International Night, Country Fair (now "Dewey Spirit Day" with games, inflatable balloons, caricatures, music, food, sports, and other activities are held all over the school), Spirit Weeks, and Blood Drive (students 16 or older have the option to donate blood to those in need).

-As of the 2016–2017 school year, John Dewey High School students participate in SING!, an annual student-run musical production which is exclusive to New York City public high schools.
+During the 2016–2017 school year, John Dewey High School students participate in SING!, an annual student-run musical production which is exclusive to New York City public high schools.